-A prize of $2,500 and a two-week residency at the PLAYA artists and scientists' retreat in Summer Lake, Oregon, is given annually for a nonfiction work-in-progress that “recognizes the vital role deserts play worldwide in the ecosystem and the human narrative, with the desert as both subject and setting.”
-The winner will also be provided with travel and lodging to attend a reception and awards ceremony at the High Desert Museum in Bend, Oregon, in June.
-Using only the online submission system, submit up to 10 pages of nonfiction and a one-page project description by April 1.
+A prize of $2,500 is given annually for a work of nonfiction that “recognizes the vital role deserts play worldwide in the ecosystem and the human narrative, with the desert as both subject and setting.”
+The winner will also be provided with travel and lodging to attend a reception and awards ceremony at the High Desert Museum in Bend, Oregon, in September.
+Works-in-progress as well as published and unpublished prose are eligible.
+Using only the online submission system, submit up to 10 pages of nonfiction, a biographical statement, and a one-page project description by May 1.
 There is no entry fee.
 Visit the website for complete guidelines.

 High Desert Museum, Waterston Desert Writing Prize, 59800 South Highway 97, Bend, OR 97702.